Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Experiments

 \subsubsection{Influence of Perturbation Budgets}

-The perturbation magnitude plays a crucial role in balancing attack effectiveness and imperceptibility.
-A small budget may fail to generate sufficiently disruptive perturbations, whereas a large budget can degrade visual quality and make the attack more easily detectable.
-Figure~\ref{datamag_img} and~\ref{datamag_txt} summarize the results under varying perturbation magnitudes for image and text attacks respectively, which demonstrate our statement.
-Specifically, as the magnitude of UAPs increases, the performance of attacks increases.
-In addition, across all magnitudes, the proposed method consistently achieves the best performance, further verifying its superiority.
+The perturbation magnitude plays a critical role in balancing attack effectiveness and imperceptibility.
+Figures~\ref{datamag_img} and~\ref{datamag_txt} present the results of image and text attacks under varying magnitudes.
+From the figures, it can be observed that attack performance generally improves as the magnitude of UAPs increases.
+However, excessively large perturbations can degrade visual quality and make attacks more detectable.
+Importantly, across all magnitudes, the proposed method consistently outperforms competing approaches, further highlighting its superiority.